THE BEE

 In addition, Community Classifieds now offer the additional service of in-column photographs of vehicles and homes for sale.
 The photos can not only appear in THE BEE, but on the website as well.

-Community Classifieds appear each month in THE BEE, and can also reach up to a half million additional readers by being published in any combination of the 24 other newspapers in the "Community Newspapers" group, including the weekly Clackamas Review, Oregon City News, Lake Oswego Review, and West Linn Tidings; the monthly Sherwood Gazette, and Southwest Community Connection; the twice-weekly Gresham Outlook and Portland Tribune; and the other newspapers in the group.
+Community Classifieds appear each month in THE BEE, and can also reach up to a half million additional readers by being published in any combination of the 24 other newspapers in the "Community Newspapers" group of Carpenter Media, including the weekly Clackamas Review, Oregon City News, Lake Oswego Review, and West Linn Tidings; the monthly Sherwood Gazette, and Southwest Community Connection; the weekly Gresham Outlook and Portland Tribune; and the other newspapers in the group.

 To get information or place your classified ad by phone, here's the number to call: 503/620-7355!

-Now, click on the logo directly below, and read the Pamplin Media online "Community Classifieds"!
+Now, click on the logo directly below, and read the Carpenter Media online "Community Classifieds"!

 Community Classifieds, want ads